BulgariaPHP/glagol-dsl-docs/tutorial_finding_entities.rst

             flush;
         }

+        public void remove(Song song) {
+            remove song;
+            flush;
+        }

         public Song[] findAll() {
-            User[] users = SELECT u[] FROM User u;
+            Song[] songs = SELECT s[] FROM Song s;

-            return users;
+            return songs;
         }
     }

 Secondly, lets look closely at what we did here.
-Obviously, the :code:`SELECT u FROM User u` is a Glagol Query.
+Obviously, the :code:`SELECT s FROM Song s` is a Glagol Query.
 One can easily recognize the great similarities between SQL and Glagol QL.
 However, think of it this way - Glagol Query Language is used to ask for entities where SQL usually queries database tables directly.
 Therefore, the result of a Glagol Query is either an entity or a collection of entities.

 Lets break down the query from above.
-The first part is :code:`SELECT u[]`.
-Simply put, we say that we want to select a list of :code:`u`'s where :code:`u` is just an alias defined in the :code:`FROM` part.
-Furthermore, :code:`FROM User u` is exactly the part where we first select the target entity and then we alias it so it can be referenced in other parts of the query.
+The first part is :code:`SELECT s[]`.
+Simply put, we say that we want to select a list of :code:`s`'s where :code:`s` is just an alias defined in the :code:`FROM` part.
+Furthermore, :code:`FROM Song s` is exactly the part where we first select the target entity and then we alias it so it can be referenced in other parts of the query.

-Notice how the selection part says :code:`u[]`.
+Notice how the selection part says :code:`s[]`.
 In case you remove the brackets then the query will return the first entity directly.
 Hence, when you want to select the whole result set then you simply add the brackets.

 Thirdly, since queries are just expressions we can refactor the bit from above and simply return the query expression directly: